Spendcoin Market Cap Achieves $76.08 Million (SPND)

-Spendcoin (CURRENCY:SPND) traded flat against the dollar during the 1 day period ending at 21:00 PM E.T. on February 26th.
-One Spendcoin coin can now be purchased for $0.0293 or 0.00000053 BTC on major exchanges.
-Over the last week, Spendcoin has traded flat against the dollar.
-Spendcoin has a market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last 24 hours.
+Spendcoin (CURRENCY:SPND) traded flat against the US dollar during the 1 day period ending at 17:00 PM E.T. on February 27th.
+During the last week, Spendcoin has traded flat against the US dollar.
+Spendcoin has a market cap of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last day.
+One Spendcoin coin can currently be bought for approximately $0.0293 or 0.00000053 BTC on exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.